Don’t take this too hard: your autograph isn’t worth what it once was.

 American Express, Mastercard and Discover have each announced that, starting in April, they will no longer require signatures on any North American credit card purchases.
 (Actually, American Express is making the change for all its transactions worldwide.)

-That pretty much would fully evaporate what may be the most common reason U.S. consumers still bother writing signatures, which were once the most prominent symbol of our financial integrity and proof of our identity (It’s also another blow to the general use of cursive writing, for those who remember what that is.)
+The moves nearly evaporate what may be the most common reason U.S. consumers still bother writing signatures, which were once the most prominent symbol of our financial integrity and proof of our identity.
+(It’s also another blow to the general use of cursive writing, for those who remember what that is.)

 “They will not be part of Gen Z. Signatures won’t be part of their stored memories.”

 The shift away from signatures also hints at the fantasy we all pretended to believe: that signatures actually proved something.

 “The industry’s unspoken secret is that signatures on a credit card receipt are relatively worthless from a security standpoint,” McCracken said.

 Thieves only had to look at the signature on the back of a credit card, practice it a few times and come up with a fake good enough to pass.